Stop! Or My Mom Will Shoot: Accolades

-It was the recipient of three Golden Raspberry Awards: Stallone as Worst Actor, Getty as Worst Supporting Actress, and Worst Screenplay.
+The film was the recipient of three Golden Raspberry Awards, Stallone as Worst Actor, Getty as Worst Supporting Actress and Worst Screenplay, at the 13th Golden Raspberry Awards.

 In popular culture

-The film was mentioned in a 1997 episode Saturday Night Live that Stallone hosted.
-In the skit, Stallone comes across someone in a terrible car accident (Norm Macdonald) who does not like any of his work and ridicules his films.
-As he lies dying, he mutters something quietly that only Stallone can hear, and when a passerby (Will Ferrell) asks what he said, Stallone is reluctant to say it until he is grilled some more, at which point he yells "He said Stop!
+The film was mentioned in a 1997 season 23 episode Saturday Night Live that Stallone hosted.
+In the sketch, Stallone comes across someone in a terrible car accident (Norm Macdonald) who does not like any of his work and ridicules his films.
+As he lies dying, he mutters something quietly that only Stallone can hear and when a passerby (Will Ferrell) asks what he said, Stallone is reluctant to say it until he is grilled some more, at which point he yells "He said Stop!
 Or My Mom Will Shoot...SUCKED!"

-The title of The Simpsons episode "Stop, or My Dog Will Shoot!" is a reference to the film.
-That episode involves the Simpsons' dog joining the Springfield Police Force after saving Homer from a corn maze.
+The title of The Simpsons season 18 episode "Stop, or My Dog Will Shoot!" is a reference to the film.
+That episode involves the Simpsons' dog Santa's Little Helper joining the Springfield Police Force after saving Homer Simpson (Dan Castellaneta) from a corn maze.

-In Mortal Kombat 11, during a pre-match dialogue exchange between John Rambo (voiced by Stallone) and Cassie Cage, Cassie references the film's title.
+In Mortal Kombat 11, during a pre-match dialogue exchange between John Rambo (voiced by Stallone) and Cassie Cage (Erica Lindbeck), Cassie references the film's title.